yasirbhutta/yasirbhutta.github.io/python/docs/functions.md

 print(result)  # Output: 8
 ```

-### Task: Create a Function to Calculate the Area of a Rectangle
+### Task 1: Create a Function to Calculate the Area of a Rectangle

 **Function Requirements:**
 1. Define a function named `calculate_area` that takes two parameters: `length` and `width`.